- Pickering Soccer Club Code of Conduct

 Please review the detailed policies above and do not rely solely on this Quick Reference Guide.

 - Many routine disciplinary matters impose standard or mandated penalties, thus they can be dealt with under a DBR system;

-- Refer to the OSA Discipline Policy link above – Section 9, Policy 9, Table 5 for “Standard Penalties for Misconduct”;
+- Refer to the Ontario Soccer Discipline Policy link above – Section 9, Policy 9, Table 5 for “Standard Penalties for Misconduct”;

 - DBR does not require attendance by the parties involved;

 - The panel will review the case and make a determination; if a more serious charge is warranted, the matter will be referred to a hearing (DBH);

 - There are NO APPEALS of DBR decisions.

 - Some disciplinary matters MUST be conducted under DBH (per Ontario Soccer rules);

 - DBH requires the attendance of the parties involved; 15 days notice to be provided to the parties by the Club

 - An accused may be accompanied by an advisor; an accused under the age of 18 MUST be accompanied by another adult;